-Pitch drifts
+Pitch Drifts

-Here we briefly report on the results of the observations of the gradual pitch drifts, which we had to compensate for in our analysis.
+Here we briefly report on the results of the observations of the gradual pitch drifts, for which we had to compensate in our analysis.
 The pitch drift compensation curves employed are displayed in Fig. 12.
-It needs to be emphasized that ensembles used gradual pitch drifts inconsistently. i.e., only for certain songs, but different ensembles not always for the same songs13.
+It needs to be emphasized that ensembles used gradual pitch drifts inconsistently. i.e., only for certain songs, but different ensembles did not always do so for the same songs10.
 For example, for the song "Jgragish", some of the ensembles performed a pitch drift and some not.
-Furthermore, none of the Gurian ensembles ever used it.
+Furthermore, neither of the Gurian ensembles ever used it.

-Figure 12: Pitch drift curves used for the compensation of the gradual pitch drifts observed for some of the recordings.
+Figure 12.
+Pitch drift curves used for the compensation of the gradual pitch drifts observed for some of the recordings.